-We would strongly encourage candidates to read these Frequently Asked Questions before writing and submitting their application for a job vacancy.
+We strongly encourage candidates to read these Frequently Asked Questions before writing and submitting their job application.
 If you have any questions regarding the application process, please emails us on jobs@rainforestuk.org

 For roles where multiple languages are listed as an essential requirement (usually English and French or English and Spanish), candidates will be required to work in both languages as part of their day-to-day work.
 This is non-negotiable and an essential requirement to perform the job.
 Applicants who don't poses both language skills will not be shortlisted.